 NUR 363 Geriatric Nursing

 Examines the theories of aging, standards of practice, cultural influences, and pertinent public policy into the assessment of and interventions for older adults.
 Prerequisite: Must be a BSN major.
-Offered spring semester, second 8 weeks.

 NUR 373 Bioethics (same as PHL 373)